Custody & placement types, laws, & rights

 Courts are obligated to try to maximize the time the child spends with each parent.
 So, while there is no presumption that parenting time should be equal, the courts endeavor to ensure the child has the best relationship possible with each parent.

 When a court is deciding what kind of custody and placement arrangements to impose, it is guided by the child’s best interests.
 The court determines a child’s best interests by considering and weighing several important factors.
 Some of those factors include: the parents’ and the child’s wishes, the child’s relationships with each parent, the historical division of parenting tasks within the family, the parents’ and child’s mental and physical health, and the parents’ ability to co-parent.
 Many other factors may also impact a court’s custody or placement determination.

 However, it is urban legend that children get to choose which parent they live with when they turn 13 (or reach some other magical age).
 In Wisconsin, children under 18 years old have a say, but they cannot decide whom to live with.
-The child’s wishes and preferences are often investigated by an attorney appointed to help the court ascertain the child’s best interests.
+The child’s wishes and preferences are often investigated by an experienced Wisconsin child custody attorney appointed to help the court ascertain the child’s best interests.
 This attorney is called a Guardian ad Litem.

 Life Happens.
 Sometimes circumstances change and the arrangements that you agreed to or that the court ordered no longer work for your family.
 The court can modify custody or placement arrangements, or parents who agree to modify their arrangements can do so without litigating the issues by mediating a new agreement or by filing a Stipulation with the court.